MarkPearlCoZa/Blog_General/_posts/2016-08-21-Why-do-a-Hackathon.md

 > Make sure you have the fundamentals covered before the hackathon, or stay with a tech stack that most people are comfortable with.

 ### Separate ideation days from hackathons
+j

-Getting everyone on the same page is hard for a great idea is hard.
+Getting everyone on the same page for a great idea is hard.
 Coming up with a great idea is extremely hard.
-You face all the challenges during an ideation stage that you face during a coding stage.
+You face all the challenges during the ideation stage that you face during the make it stage.

 In the hackathons that I have been to, I've seen ideation been done badly.
 It's either been tackled as part of the hackathon, or it has been handled in a set of brainstorming sessions before the hackathon.
+Neither has felt ideal.

 #### Ideation as part of the hackathon